-Wondershare Filmora paves the way to share videos instantly with family and friends, whatever it's on YouTube, computer, mobile devices or TV, you'll choose your way.
+Wondershare Filmora paves the way to share videos instantly with family and friends, whatever it's on YouTube, computer, mobile devices, or TV, you'll choose your way.

-You can directly upload video to YouTube, as well as an optional message sending to Facebook and Twitter.
+You can directly upload the video to YouTube, as well as an optional message sending to Facebook and Twitter.

 Download the free trial version of Wondershare Filmora for your Mac/Windows version below, start to make your stunning home movies today!

-This is a free and open-source software, originally designed as a 3D animation suite but also has a use video editor.
-This editor lets you to carry out basic actions like video cutting and video splicing.
+This is free and open-source software, originally designed as a 3D animation suite but also has a use video editor.
+This editor lets you carry out basic actions like video cutting and video splicing.
 Hence, it is an easy video cutter and easy video joiner.
 It can also perform more advanced tasks such as video masking.

 VSDC, an easy video editing software for windows, is a free video editing software, having an easy-to-learn powerful suite of features including audio editing and color correction.
 Although a paid version, pro, costs $19.99, having visual waveform, image stabilization and voice over support.

 Machete Lite is a free yet the simplest video editing software perfect for simple editing tasks.
 Only AVI and WMV files are supported in its free version.
 Its full version costs $19.95 having audio editing and more file type support, unlike the free version.